 By the 1970s, the cloud computing infrastructure was expanded upon even more to include virtual machines complete with operating systems capable of supporting basic computing functions, such as processing and storing data and executing applications that were also internet-compatible, which enabled many businesses to capitalize from purchasable internet services.

 It wasn’t long before the internet soared in popularity, which eventually paved the way for cloud computing as a business.
 In fact, by the late 1990s and early 2000s, many notable businesses, such as Google, Amazon, Microsoft, IBM, Apple, and Netflix, were already using the internet to provide various cloud-based services, such as downloadable software programs, applications, and streaming and storage usage, to end-users, which could be accessed via the internet.

-Today, it is safe to say the realization of the cloud as it was preconceived is finally here and quickly growing in demand and has since even sparked several different models and deployment strategies to meet the specific needs of various users, providing a myriad of advantages for both consumers and businesses alike, which we will see next. – Bill Ross, Linchpin SEO, The Chicago SEO Team
+Today, it is safe to say the realization of the cloud as it was preconceived is finally here and quickly growing in demand and has since even sparked several different models and deployment strategies to meet the specific needs of various users, providing a myriad of advantages for both consumers and businesses alike, which we will see next. – Bill Ross, CEO Linchpin SEO, The Chicago SEO Team